centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

     ![image](../../assets/monitoring/discovery/advanced_attributes1.png)

 - You want to sort hosts into host groups.
 Add a **Hostgroup** mapper whose source is the advanced attribute.
-In the example below,machines will be sorted into hostgroups according to their OS, e.g. all machines whose property **os** equals **Windows** will belong to the hostgroup **Windows**.
+In the example below, machines will be sorted into hostgroups according to their OS, e.g. all machines whose property **os** equals **Windows** will belong to the hostgroup **Windows**.
 Configuration in the source menu of the **Hostgroup** mapper:

     ![image](../../assets/monitoring/discovery/advanced_attributes2.png)

 The value of the property is displayed in a tooltip.
-Use **Ctrl+click** to edit the properties of the advanced attribute.
+Use **Shift+click** to edit the properties of the advanced attribute.

 ## Examples